On-Page SEO

 Pogo-sticking

-Pogo-sticking is a term used in SEO that refers to user behaviour when a user clicks on a search result, visits the page, and then quickly returns to the search results page to click on another result.
+Pogo sticking refers to the phenomenon when a user clicks on a search result and goes back to click on another result.

-This behaviour indicates that the user did not find what they were looking for on the first page and instead continued to search for relevant content.
+This type of user behaviour shows that the users could not find what they were looking for regarding a certain search query.

 Why is it important for webmasters?